bloominstituteoftechnology/Theory-Of-Computation/objectives/computability/README.md

 [Calculus](https://en.wikipedia.org/wiki/Calculus)

-Not a direct antecedent of Computer Science, Calculus instead is part of the train of reasonining that informs all of the modern world: Logic and formal analysis can describe the behavior of things.
+Not a direct antecedent of Computer Science, Calculus instead is part of the train of reasoning that informs all of the modern world: Logic and formal analysis can describe the behavior of things.

 [Boolean algebra](https://en.wikipedia.org/wiki/Boolean_algebra)